ncatlab/nlab-content/pages/3/0/4/6/16403/content.md

 =--

 It is straightforward to check by explicit inspection that the evident injection and restriction maps between the sets of [[nLab:singular simplices]] make $(Sing X)_\bullet$ into a simplicial set.
-We now briefly indicate a systematic way to see this using basic [[nLab:category theory]], but the reader already satisfied with this statement should jump ahead to the abelianization of $(Sing X)_n$ in prop. \ref{FreeAbelianGroup} below.
+We now briefly indicate a systematic way to see this using basic [[nLab:category theory]], but the reader already satisfied with this statement should skip ahead to the _[Singular chain complex](#MotivationSingularChainComplex)_.

 +-- {: .num_defn}
 ###### Definition